jingyandai/jingyandai.github.io/_pages/about.md

 Hi, Nice to meet you!
 I am a Ph.D. candidate in Information Systems and Operations Management at the Warrington College of Business, University of Florida, advised by Dr. Liangfei Qiu and Dr. Shu He.
 I am on the 2026–2027 academic job market.

 My research examines **behavior and governance on digital platforms** and the **economics of AI and emerging technologies**.
-I study the central actors of the digital economy—users who contribute content, creators who build audiences, developers who supply applications, and organizations that adopt new technologies.
-I use causal econometrics, machine learning and natural language processing, and online experiments with large-scale data.
+I study the central actors of the digital economy, users who contribute content, creators who build audiences, developers who supply applications, and organizations that adopt new technologies.
+I use causal econometrics, machine learning, and online experiments with large-scale data.

-My job market paper, *"Official Entry into Online Communities: How Police Presence Shapes Voluntary Contributions"* studies how the arrival of official authorities reshapes what community members are willing to share online.
-My other projects examine content creator multihoming and cross-platform attention spillovers, centralization and sentiment dampening in LLM-generated product review summaries, platform governance in mobile app stores, and the operational value of electronic health records.

 Before my doctoral studies, I earned a master's degree in Information Systems Management from Carnegie Mellon University and a bachelor's degree in economics from Shanghai University of Finance and Economics, and I worked for a year as a full-time data scientist at Tencent Music Entertainment.